Classic Novel '1984' Sales Are Up In The Era Of 'Alternative Facts'

 The Amazon bestseller list has become something of a political barometer of late.
 Recently Georgia Democratic Rep. John Lewis's memoir March rose to the top after President Trump criticized him for questioning the legitimacy of the presidential election.
 Since the election, Hillbilly Elegy, a memoir that has become a guide to working class America has been at or near the top of the list.
 Now the classic dystopian novel 1984, written by George Orwell and published in 1948, is number one.

 The Amazon best seller list is updated hourly so it can swiftly track a surge in a book's popularity.
 A spokesman for Signet Classics which currently publishes 1984 said sales have increased almost 10,000 percent since the inauguration and moved noticeably upwards on Sunday.
-That's when Counselor to the President Kelly Anne Conway appeared on Face the Nation.
+That's when Counselor to the President Kelly Anne Conway appeared on Meet the Press.
 When host Chuck Todd challenged the Trump administration's assertions about the size of the Inauguration Day crowd, Conway responded by saying that the administration had " alternative facts."

 That phrase drew a lot of attention.